Barbarian

 -

-If a spell such as raise dead has the sole effect of restoring you to life (but not undeath), the caster doesn't need material components to cast the spell on you. ( open a ticket to receive the materials back or simply roleplay it out.)
+As a novice, your soul is marked for endless battle.
+If a spell, such as Raise Dead, has the sole effect of restoring you to life (but not undeath), the caster doesn't need material components to cast the spell on you.

 -